-With the exception of the Flower and Cloud Forest Domes, and the Floral Fantasy exhibition, the whole of Gardens by the Bay is free to enter and enjoy.
+With the exception of the Flower and Cloud Forest Domes and the Floral Fantasy exhibition, the whole of Gardens by the Bay is free to enter and enjoy.
 Outside of the Super-Trees, there’s also a multitude of mini gardens, art sculptures, and picturesque spots throughout the ground.
-For visitors with more energy, a 15 minutes stroll southwards also brings one to Marina Barrage.
+For visitors with more energy, a 15-minute stroll southwards also brings one to Marina Barrage.
 This futuristic barrage, a sentry of sorts facing Singapore’s south, is completely free to enter.

 - Buddha Tooth Relic Temple & Museum

 A newer temple in Singapore, and the most striking landmark in the Chinatown district, entering the gorgeous Buddha Tooth Relic Temple & Museum is akin to stepping into a golden palace.
 One with walls graced by thousands of Tibetan-style Buddha figures.

 The upper floors of the temple, i.e., the free museum also house a sizable collection of Buddhist sculptures and art, the showpiece being the dazzling hall venerating the eponymous Buddha Tooth Relic.
 Whether you’re a Buddhist, or not, you are sure to be amazed by the exotic religious masterpieces literally found at every corner of this beloved institution.